By using this site, you agree to the Privacy Policy and Terms of Use.

 Dixie Belle Theater

-Tupelo’s 300-seat Dixie Belle Theater located just west of here at 407 Spring Street, operated exclusively for African-Americans from 1950 to 1955 and served an important role in the community.
+Tupelo’s 300-seat Dixie Belle Theater, located at 407 Spring Street, operated exclusively for African-Americans from 1950 to 1955 and served an important role in the community.
 Many adults and children enjoyed escaping to watch movies of the times.
 As part of the social center for the Black community on Green Street, touring blues, jazz, and R&B acts performed at the Dixie Belle.

 Dixie Belle Theater